gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

  |-- keywords: string (nullable = true)
 ```

-> **What you should see:** An 18-column schema where numeric fields like `latitude_deg` and `longitude_deg` were automatically inferred as `double`, and text fields as `string`.

-> **What just happened?** With `inferSchema="true"`, Spark reads a sample of the file to determine column types automatically.
-This is convenient but requires an extra pass over the data — for large production datasets it is faster to specify the schema explicitly.

 Next let's ask for the total number of rows in the dataset.

 ```python